ottonet/19625_Slack/README.md

 While I'm very positive that this is possible, my limited knowledge of Python and time constraints currently prevent me from pursuing this feature in the near future.

-However, as this is open source and this module is avaible on [Github](https://github.com/ottonet/19625_Slack) feel free to issue a PR if you have the time and knowledge to add this feature!
+However, as this is open source and this module is available on [Github](https://github.com/ottonet/19625_Slack) feel free to issue a PR if you have the time and knowledge to add this feature!